-ASFT performs compliance testing of Solid Fuel Appliances to the relevant Australian/New Zealand standards.
-This certification is subject to the conditions set forth in the characteristics above and is not to be construed as any recommendation, assurance or guarantee by ASFT of the product acceptance by Authorities having jurisdiction.
+ASFT is an accredited laboratory by the National Association of Testing Authorities (NATA accreditation No. 20042) for compliance with ISO/IEC 17025.
+ASFT performs compliance testing of Solid Fuel Appliances to the relevant Australian/New Zealand standards under this Accreditation.
+This activity is coupled with periodic surveillance of the certified product taken from the market place or the manufacturer's factory.
+This certification is subject to the conditions set forth in the characteristics below and is not to be construed as any recommendation, assurance or guarantee by ASFT of the product acceptance by Authorities having jurisdiction.